xiaoyang-sde/knowledge-base/computer-science/algorithm-design/greedy.md

 **Induction**: The case $$ |S| = 1 $$ is trivial since $$ d(s) = 0 $$.
 Suppose the claim holds when $$ |S| = k $$ for $$ k \geq 1 $$.
 By induction hypothesis, $$ P_u $$ is the shortest $$ s-u $$ path for each $$ u \in S $$.
 In the iteration $$ k + 1 $$, the node $$ v $$ is added to $$ S $$ by the algorithm.
 If $$ P $$ is another path from $$ s $$ to $$ v $$ through a node $$ x $$ other than $$ v $$, it can't be shorter than $$ P_v $$.
 Otherwise, $$ x $$ will be added by the algorithm instead of $$ v $$.

-- The algorithm doesn't always find shortest paths if some of the edges can have negative lengths.
+- The algorithm doesn't always find the shortest paths if some of the edges can have negative lengths.
-- The algorithm is a continuous version of the breadth-first serach algorithm for traversing a graph.
+- The algorithm is a continuous version of the breadth-first search algorithm for traversing a graph.

 ### Implementation and Running Time